 [slide: Google’s Micro-Moments]

-And again, if you guys have any questions feel free to ask them at any point in time.
+And again, if you guys have any questions, feel free to ask them at any point.

-Now why do we teach our employees about navigational keywords, transactional keywords, informational keywords, commercial keywords?
+Now, why do we teach our employees about navigational keywords, transactional keywords, informational keywords, and commercial keywords?
 In Google’s own words, Google translates queries into what they call moments.
 And Google translates keyword purposes into “I-want-to-know” moments, “I-want-to-go” moments, “I-want-to-do” moments, and “I-want-to-buy” moments.

 In short, “I-want-to-know” moments are informational keywords.
 Consumers act on a need to learn something new instantaneously.
 Or they could be people just doing research.

-People that do “I-want-to-go” moments, the consumer expects a location-based query, and queries are focused on maps, local searches, something within their proximity, and so on and so forth.
-It was very early on, I think data coming from 2010 and probably earlier, when Google realized that searches were usually, 60 percent location based.
+It was very early on, data coming from 2010 and probably earlier, when Google realized that searches were usually 60 percent location-based.
 And that’s why they’ve invested so much in the robust development of Google Maps.

 [slide: Determining the Ideal Keywords]

-The next section I’m about to discuss with you guys is SEO Reseller methodology.
-And this is what we try to educate you on, and what we teach you when you’re dealing with your clients.
+The next section I will discuss with you guys is SEO Reseller methodology.
+This is what we try to educate you on and what we teach you when you’re dealing with your clients.

-When you try to determine what keywords could potentially be successful, what factors can affect successful keyword selection, these are the four factors that we teach our project managers or analysts, and then ultimately, our partners.
+When you determine what keywords could potentially be successful and what factors can affect successful keyword selection, these are the four factors that we teach our project managers or analysts and then, ultimately, our partners.